petesteamster/capstone/README.md

 </p>

 The Confidence intervals of the Actual and the R have a lot of overlap.
 The Python C.I. has no overlap with the other two.
 It's mean is significantly lower than the other two.
-- Based on our results, we conclude that the R version of MICE outperforms the Python version.
+- Based on our results, we conclude that the R version of MICE does a very good job of imputing data that matches the distribution of the observed values.
+On the other hand, the Python version of MICE does not do well at this task.
+R has a better implementation of MICE than Python does.

+# Next Step(s)

+ - We want to see how the imputations perform in models.
+We will compare models with no imputed data, models with a mix of imputed/observed and models with some imputed data on each row.
+We will do this for R and Python.